Zero Range Combat: History

 ZRC gained prominence in Japan when it was used in High&Low The Red Rain and Re:Born.

 Curriculum

 While ZRC trains anyone learning the martial art via bare hands, knives, swords, batons, flashlights and handguns, the use of rifles is also included in its curriculum.

+ZRC also learned the technique of dodging flying bullets.

 Techniques

-ZRC was inspired by Inagawa learning Muay Thai Boran, Sambo, Systema and Eskrima.
+ZRC was inspired by Inagawa learning Kobudō, Muay Boran, Sambo, Systema, Eskrima, and elements from Jieitaikakutōjutsu.

 Use

 Inagawa has provided self-defence guidance to the members of the JGSDF Central Readiness Regiment.